Do you remember these games from your childhood?

 3. Personalised cards

-To cater for those who loved to collect and swap cards during lunch, why not create your own brand personalised cards?
+To cater for those who love to collect and swap cards during lunch, why not create your own brand personalised cards?
 We offer a range of bespoke merchandise playing cards, where you can completely personalise and customise to your brand’s content!

 1980s

 Let’s travel back to the ’80s.
 A time of punk rockers and mohawks.
-Rebellious teens, walkmans and VCRs.
+Rebellious teens, Walkmans, and VCRs.
 Remember jelly shoes?
 Here are some other ‘80s childhood memories unlocked.
 You’re welcome!

 1. British Bulldog

 Banned now in most schools for obvious reasons, this popular playground game could turn brutal!
-You probably have your own tales from the Bulldog battlefield, but ultimately the game was one of pure adrenaline and excitement. blog images (5)
+You probably have your own tales from the Bulldog battlefield, but ultimately, the game was one of pure adrenaline and excitement. blog images (5)

 2. Skipping ropes